Not Just For Laughs: The Art of Subversion

 November 21 1981 – January 21 1982

-“[This exhibition] consists of extremely funny works in various media that use paradox, exaggeration, outrage, incongruity, surprise, subversion, and/or false logic as basic formal means.
-The laughter provoked by these works is used to attack existing cultural stereotypes.
-The work is generally unfashionable and unpretentious, does not represent a particular school of thought or a specific art movement, and is about everything BUT art issues.
+“Not Just For Laughs: The Art of Subversion” consisted of works in various media that used paradox, exaggeration, outrage, incongruity, surprise, subversion, and/or false logic as basic formal means.
+The laughter provoked by these works was used to attack existing cultural stereotypes.
+The work was generally unfashionable and unpretentious, did not represent a particular school of thought or a specific art movement, and was about everything but art issues.